Alvi09/CodePath_Project/README.md

 I would probably look up a youtube video after I'm finished typing this up.<br />

 <br />
 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific. (recommended 100 - 300 words) <br />
 Unfortunately for me, I didn't see this opportunity until 9:00 PM 3/24/2021 while browsing my HackatUCI Discord.<br />
 I only had 3 hours to implement everything, and I wish I had more time.
 I wish I had more time to implement every single "Optional" feature.
 I wish I had time to fiddle around and play with certain things<br />
 I wish I had time to figure out how to implement background images on a #button instead of just giving up in order to submit in time. <br />